-- Clerk (of a city or county) - Chief officer or director (of a public agency) - Any person authorized for service by the entity b.
-If you are serving a business or entity , write the name of the business or entity, the person authorized for service, and that person's job title:
+- Clerk (of a city or county) - Chief officer or director (of a public agency) - Any person authorized for service by the entity - a.
+If you are serving a person, write the person's name below: - b.
+If you are serving a business or entity, write the name of the business or entity, the person authorized for service, and that person's job title: